A practical guide to your Freshdesk customer portal setup

 | Enterprise | $79 | Everything in Pro + Skill-based Routing, Audit Log |

-It’s also worth noting that Freshdesk's own AI tools, like their Freddy AI Copilot, often come as pricey add-ons or are only included in specific bundled plans, which can add cost and complexity.
+It’s also worth noting that Freshdesk's own AI tools, like Freddy AI Copilot, are available as specialized add-ons for teams looking to leverage native automation.

-This is another place where using a separate tool like eesel AI can be simpler.
-It has its own clear pricing and works with any Freshdesk plan.
-You can add powerful, conversational AI to your portal without having to upgrade your whole Freshdesk package or navigate a complex new contract.
+Alternatively, using a tool like eesel AI is a simple way to add conversational capabilities.
+It offers its own clear pricing and works with any Freshdesk plan, allowing you to enhance your portal experience without needing to change your core Freshdesk subscription.

 From basic setup to a smart portal

-Getting your Freshdesk customer portal setup is a huge step.
-It gives customers a home base for support and shows you're invested in helping them succeed.
-But in today's world, it's just the start.
+Completing your Freshdesk customer portal setup is a major milestone.
+It gives your customers a professional home base for support and demonstrates your commitment to their success.

 Frequently asked questions